LOADING ...

 is Ry Cooder's Buena Vista Social Club album

-The original idea of great musicians from Mali
+The original of having great musicians from Mali

-travel to Cuba and validate the Afro Cuban of Carribean music
+travel to Cuba and the Afro Cuban roots of Carribean music

-into a tropical trainwreck, it is all wonderfully documented
+Turned into a tropical trainwreck, it is all documented

-When It was finished and had amazing critical and financial
+When It was finished and had reached amazing and financial

-Ry says in the opening of the film,
+Ry says in the segment of the film,

-quote, you never know what the public is buy
+quote, you never know the public is gonna buy

-I certainly din't even know if the would ever hear anything
+I certainly din't even if the public would ever hear anything

-Well thanks to a lot of luck, we dug it up, dusted it off and are
+Well thanks to a lot of luck, we have dug it up, it off and are

 It out on the AudioMobile label

-first record did not get me through any doors
+That first did not get me through any doors

 of any radio in my old hometown